sathishnotes/sathishnotes.github.io/_posts/2018-08-13-ai-defined.markdown

 categories: jekyll update
 ---

-There are more interconnected field of studies in Computer Science which are often misunderstood like Artificial Intelligence, Robotics, Machine Learning, Data Science, Deep Learning, etc.
+There are more interconnected field of studies in Computer Science which are often misunderstood like `Artificial Intelligence`, `Robotics`, `Machine Learning`, `Data Science`, `Deep Learning`, etc.

 Definitions of Artificial Intelligence from [ElementsOfAI](https://www.elementsofai.com/):